bhosaledipak/JsPlumb_Dojo_Integreate/README.md

 # Status of this version
 This version includes a partial conversion to AMD and partially working Dojo version.
-The jQuery version uses requireJs while the Dojo version uses Dojo's AMD library.
+The jQuery and YUI versions use requireJs while the Dojo version uses Dojo's AMD library.
 Howerver, there are a number of outstanding issues: